 The reason I dislike AS on Talon is for a similar reason.
 AS items only benefit his autoattack, when the key to a good Talon is squeezing every last drop out of your spells.

 From the above, you should easily be able to guess why I dislike this upgrade.
 What does it give primarily?
 Drumroll please...
 Crit and an active that gives AS.
 Honestly, the minimal damage, CDR, and arpen increases aren't worth the extra money spent.
 Please, for the love of all that is good, skip it!
 If you want more movement speed, grab a Shurelya's or something.

 Aside from the fact that it gives crit (covered that above) and armor (if you want armor there are much better dedicated items for that), the passive is highly inefficient for Talon.
 Consider: if you hit 3k health, you'll get 45 attack damage.
 Once you factor in the additional health purchases needed to get to 3k health, a Bloodthirster is A: cheaper, B: consumes less slots, and C: scales up to 100 AD easily.

 I'd like to add a final note though, which is: Build what your team needs.
 If your team needs an AD carry and you're the only candidate, pick up an IE and phantom dancer at some point.
 If your team needs a bruiser, go Atmogs.
 You're of no use to the team if you're actively ignoring the role they need you to fill.

 Standard Mid Build

-You start a standard Boots of Speed and 3x Health Potions, and play careful/farm the first few levels.
+You start a standard Boots and 3x Health Potions, and play careful/farm the first few levels.
 On your first base, you get philosopher's stone and Long Sword, and try and get your enemy low enough for a kill.
 Hexdrinker is prioritized for the combo of damage and anti-magic properties, then The Brutalizer makes a very potent midgame Talon.